 You can build a chord from any scale by using the 1st, 3rd and 5th notes.
 If you take notes 1, 3, 5 from a C major scale, you’ll have a C major chord.
-If you take the same notes from an E minor chord, you’ll have an E minor chord.
+If you take the same notes from an E minor scale, you’ll have an E minor chord.

 If you’re just starting out learning chords, practice some basic chords first before progressing on.

 As well as building up your knowledge and skill of scales, work up your “toolkit” of chords as this will help you to play chord progressions and ultimately, any song you like!

 Practice chords in a fun way – play around with loads of chords to absorb how they work.

 This piano scales generator from Pianoworld is handy tool to learn scales.
 It is interactive and easy to use.